-Clear Spot Club is a place for WORKSHOPS AND IDEAS.
+Clear Spot Club is a place for IDEAS.

 Founded in Sydney in 2016, Clear Spot aims to get experts from different fields discussing the day to day, the ordinary: issues at work, broken hearts, anxiety, sex and much more.